 Your Promised Land should solve the business problem you defined earlier.
 In order for prospects to want the solution you’re going to offer, you need to connect the dots between the shift in the world, the business problem it creates, and the criteria for winning.

-Step 4: What “magic gifts” does your product offer?
+Step 4: Share the “magic gifts” your product offers in your sales deck

 The arc of our sales deck has so far mirrored the classic dramatic arc.
 We’ve used tension, conflict, and the prospect of resolution to capture our prospects’ attention.